I Modi: Drawings - Fossombrone Sketchbook - Workshop of Raphael

 In the Fossombrone sketchbook, which is from the workshop of Raphael, there are two drawings that show sex between two people.

 One idea is that these two drawings are based on "I modi" engravings.
 Image 16 from the woodcut booklet has some similarities to both of these drawings.

-Another idea that has been speculated is that they show "...independant permutations and variations on sexual motifs perhaps from an antique source, perhaps invented in Raphael's studio."
+Another idea that has been speculated is that they show "...independent permutations and variations on sexual motifs perhaps from an antique source, perhaps invented in Raphael's studio."
 Further that "...these drawings while fascinatingly similar to the Modi, differ even more significantly from anything in the visual remains of those prints, as well as from each other in composition and perhaps graphic style."

 It was further commented that these two drawings "...allow the Modi to be understood as emerging from a collective enterprise, rather than as unique orignary models." and that "...these erotic scenes [can be seen] as pure fantasia, products of heated imagination."

 Sex between a female and a male on a kline.
 Drawing.
 From the Fossombrone sketchbook.

 A second different drawing from the Fossombrone sketchbook.
 This drawing also shows sex between a female and a male.